-The Old Testament and Gospel readings this week are very tightly bound together because the Numbers reading provides the complete background to the concept of the Son of Man being 'lifted up'.
+The Old Testament and Gospel readings this week are very tightly bound together because the Numbers reading provides the direct biblical background to the concept of the Son of Man being 'lifted up'.

 From a scientific perspective this story is, well, nuts: if you have snakebite problems, looking at a bronze serpent held in the air will not (ordinarily) solve your problem.
 But the story is not about the science of snakebites but about the actions of God and of God's people.
 The people grumble (4-5) and the Lord responds with a mini-plague of 'poisonous serpents' (6).
 People die (as we might expect, scientifically speaking) and this provokes the people to repent of their grumbling (7).
 Moses prays and the Lord answers in an (unscientific) way (7-8).

 One possibility is that God is demonstrating sovereign power over the situation, including the use of irony.
 God sends the snakes and God remedies their threat.
 The remedy involves God taking up an Egyptian custom (a custom from the land Israel wishes to return to) and transforming it into God's own remedy.
 It is as though God says to Israel, "You want to go back to Egypt?
-Let's go back to Egypt for a remedy for your punishment.
-But that is all: I will get you to the Promised Land."
+Let's go back metaphorically to Egypt for a remedy for your punishment.
+But that is as far as it goes.
+Geographically, there is no going back.
+I will get you to the Promised Land."